ORST-CS-Capstone-Group-033/CS033_embedding_evacuation_routes/CONTRIBUTION.md

 ## Code Style, Linting & Formatting

-It's a project done primaly in Unity and C#, there shouldn't be any major format concerns.
+It's a project done primarily in Unity and C#, there shouldn't be any major format concerns.

 ## Testing